Edinburgh Tickets

 • Ways to explore: Choose from 45-minute guided tours, walking tours, or combo tickets with access to other attractions.
 Most tours include free time to explore Edinburgh Castle independently as well.

-• Additional access: Some tours offer upgrades, such as a 1.5-hour tour, a Royal Mile small-group guided walking tour, or a special Christmas guided experience with a complimentary guidebook.
+• Additional access: Some tours offer upgrades, such as a 1.5-hour tour, a Royal Mile small-group guided walking tour, French, Spanish, Italian, or German-speaking guides, or a complimentary guidebook to learn more about the castle.

 • Unique experiences: For an experience beyond the castle itself, try the Secrets of the Royal Mile Tour or the The Silver Tour - Scotch Whisky Experience.